MoserMichael/dockerdashphp/notes/notes-talk.md

 ```

-Remember that each docker image is a big archive file.
+Remember that each docker image is a kind of big archive file.
 This archive contains the file system that is available to the running container and to the docker runtime.
 The SIZE column tells you the size of the contained file system.
  the IMAGE ID - that's a number that identifies this docker image uniquely.
 The name and tag is an alias to this number, note that the image id may change, if the author of the docker image decides to publish a different build for the same image and tag - this ID is a short form of the sha256 hash computed from the whole content of the image file.

-the ```--no-trunc``` options is showing the full image id.
+the ```--no-trunc``` options is showing the full image id - the short IMAGE ID are the fist six bytes of the full image id.
 ```
 docker images --no-trunc